0xGG/welcome-notebook/enUS/README.md

 Unlike [Crossnote (*alpha*)](https://github.com/0xGG/crossnote/blob/master/README.alpha.md), which is completely cloud based, **Crossnote (beta)** aims to be offline first.
 That is, your data is stored entirely in your browser.
 We won't collect your notes and credentials to our server. **You own your data**.

-The front-end of crossnote project is complete open sourced on GitHub [0xGG/crossnote](https://github.com/0xGG/crossnote).
+The front-end of crossnote project is completely open sourced on GitHub [0xGG/crossnote](https://github.com/0xGG/crossnote).
 It is released under **AGPL3**.
 Any contributions or suggestions would be very helpful for the growth of the project.

 You can easily synchronize your notebooks with arbitrary git repositories thanks to the awesome [isomorphis-git](https://github.com/isomorphic-git/isomorphic-git) project that makes running git possible right inside this web application.